iamqitmeer/toster/README.md

 ## Features

+-   **Stunning Design:** Modern, clean, and beautiful UI with glassmorphism effects.
 -   **Zero Dependencies:** Lightweight and fast, with no external runtime libraries.
--   **Performant Animations:** Silky smooth animations using only CSS transitions.
+-   **Fluid Animations:** Silky smooth animations powered purely by CSS transitions.
+-   **Progress Bar:** Visual timer indicates when a toast will dismiss, and pauses on hover.
 -   **Promise Support:** Automatically update toasts when your promises resolve or reject.
--   **Easy to Use:** A simple and intuitive API for creating notifications.
+-   **React & Next.js Ready:** Fully compatible with both Create React App and the Next.js App Router (`"use client"`).
 -   **Customizable:** Easily customize styling, duration, position, and more.
 -   **Accessible:** Follows ARIA guidelines for accessibility.
 -   **Theming:** Built-in support for light, dark, and system themes.